Soft White Hamburger Buns

 • Cane Sugar: You'll need a little organic cane sugar to activate the yeast.

-• Bread Flour: I use King Arthur Organic Bread Flour in these organic hamburger buns.
+• Bread Flour: I use King Arthur Organic Bread Flour in these soft and fluffy hamburger buns.
 Bread flour makes these light, soft, and chewy.

 • EVOO: I use organic extra virgin olive oil, no seed oils here!
 If you want to use avocado oil instead, you can also do that.

-• Sesame Seeds: I top these organic hamburger buns with sesame seeds, but you could also leave them plain or do poppy seeds.
+• Sesame Seeds: I top these homemade hamburger buns with sesame seeds, but you could also leave them plain or do poppy seeds.

 *For a full list of ingredients and measurements, visit the recipe card below.